A Survey of Code-switched Speech and Language Processing: Code-switched Speech and NLP Techniques

 \subsection{Language Identification}

 The task of lexical level language identification (LID) is one of the skeletal tasks for the lexical level modeling of downstream NLP tasks.
+Most research has focused on word-level LID, although some work on utterance-level LID also exists. \cite{lignos2013toward} build tools for web-scale analysis of code-switching, using an utterance-level language identification system based on the language ratio of the two languages involved.
 A large amount of research in this area has been conducted due to shared tasks on word-level LID (\cite{solorio2014overview}, \cite{sequieraoverview}).

 Social media data, especially posts from Facebook was used to collect data for the task of LID \cite{barman2014code} of Bengali, Hindi and English code-switching.
 Techniques include dictionary based lookup, supervised techniques applied at word level along with ablation studies of contextual cues and CRF based sequence labeling approaches.
 Character level n-gram features and contextual information are found to be useful as features.